 Scientific Confirmation that the Universe Began to Exist

 Gazing up into the sky on a clear moonless night away from light pollution is astounding.
-You can see thousands of stars and the band of stars known to be our galaxy – the Milky Way.
-For thousands of years, astronomers and philosophers thought that the universe was unchanging.
+You can see thousands of stars and the band of stars known as our galaxy – the Milky Way.
+For thousands of years, astronomers and philosophers thought the universe was unchanging.
 Of course, things in the universe were moving around, such as planets, but the universe was overall stable.
 Albert Einstein also assumed an endless, eternal universe when he began to apply his new theory of gravity, called the General Theory of Relativity, to the universe in 1917.

 But Einstein found something troubling.
 The equations described a universe either getting larger like a balloon or collapsing in upon itself.
 Then, during the 1920s, other scientists extended Einstein’s mathematical models.
 The Russian mathematician Alexander Friedman and the Belgian astronomer Georges Lemaitre came up with an expanding universe using Einstein’s equations.

 But these were just mathematical models which most laypeople could not understand.
 It would be up to the American astronomer Edwin Hubble to find observational confirmation of the expanding universe.
 Using the Mt.
 Wilson Observatory, he made the discovery that verified Einstein, Friedman, and LeMaitre.
 He discovered that light from distant galaxies appeared to be redder than expected.
-This “redshift” is due to the stretching of light as the light source moves away.
+This “redshift” is due to light stretching as the light source moves away.

 The Friedman-LeMaitre eventually became known as the Big Bang theory.
 However, the name is somewhat misleading as the universe did not result from an explosion in space but rather from the initial creation of matter in a minimal volume of space that expands.
 The expanding space expands the matter within it.